ElizabethHoughton/cherrycoldhardiness/README.md

 A shiny app for estimating the 10, 50, and 90% lethal temperatures (LT10, LT50, LT90) of the sweet cherry variety 'Sweetheart' in the Okanagan Valley of British Columbia, Canada.

-This app can be used online at: [link] (https://sweetcherry.shinyapps.io/cherrycoldhardiness/) *currently not working*
+This app can be used online at: [link] (https://sweetcherry.shinyapps.io/cherrycoldhardiness/)

 Or locally, via an R installation.
 To install and run the app run the following lines in R: